-She regularly writes, reports and speaks on international current affairs, and has published two bestselling books, Brit(ish): On Race, Identity and Belonging, winner of the Royal Society of Literature Jerwood Prize, and Equal To Everything, about the UK Supreme Court.
+Afua’s recent projects included a 6-part series with Samuel L Jackson and a major BBC series about African art.
+Her Audible original series is called We Need to Talk About The British Empire.
+Afua regularly writes, reports and speaks on international current affairs.
+Furthermore she has written two bestselling books.
+Brit(ish): On Race, Identity and Belonging, winner of the Royal Society of Literature Jerwood Prize, and Equal To Everything, about the UK Supreme Court.

 Afua was a judge on last year’s Booker Prize and is currently the Wallis Annenberg Chair of Journalism at the University of Southern California in Los Angeles.